Enter Donald: The Trump Empire Goes to Manhattan

 Five weeks later the presiding judge dismissed Trump’s countersuit as “wasting time and paper,” but Cohn’s stalling tactics delayed the federal investigation for another year and a half.
 Donald testified repeatedly that he had nothing to do with renting apartments, although in an application for a broker’s license filed at the same time he said that he was in charge of all rentals.
 In June 1975 he signed a settlement described by the Department of Justice as “one of the most far-reaching ever negotiated.”
 It required Trump to advertise vacancies in a black newspaper, to give first notice to the Urban League for a certain percentage of vacancies, and to include welfare payments when determining an applicant’s income.

-add up to little more than “a spit in the ocean,” as Roy Cohn had dismissively characterized it at one point.
+This time around, Trump simply declared victory and went on as before.
+He had seen that such a boast was unlikely to be challenged.
+He had also seen that being charged with discrimination did not seem to deter anyone in the public or private realm from doing business with him.
+Indeed, practically speaking, the entire matter appeared to add up to little more than “a spit in the ocean,” as Roy Cohn had dismissively characterized it at one point.
 But perhaps more to the point, Donald now had something far bigger and juicier on his plate.

 Stuart Thomas Saunders had just pulled off what looked to be the biggest corporate coup of the decade, if not the century: the merger of the Pennsylvania and New York Central Railroads.
 Labor featherbedding, government red tape, unprofitable passenger service, and competition from trucks, planes, and, especially, each other had pushed these legendary rail giants to the edge of bankruptcy.
 But now the two behemoths would morph into a slimmer, more robust entity called the Penn Central.
 Headquartered in Philadelphia, the nation’s largest rail conglomerate would return America’s first major industry to health and profitability.
 Railroads, which had consolidated the nation as they carried Friedrich Trump and millions of other immigrants across it, would again come into their own.
 Headline writers dubbed the Penn Central “the Railroad of the Future,” and Saturday Review named Saunders “Businessman of the Year.”